gberl001/FL25-ENR261-182/Week06/Week06-Assignments.md

 ## Global Requirements

-- All deliverables shall be added, committed, and pushed to your `Week6` folder in your repository.
+- Add, commit, and push all deliverables to your `Week06` folder in your repository.
 - Include your name and the names of anyone who assisted you in the following format:

       % Student: Firstname Lastname